|

 Fig.3 Y parameter and bandpass

-Transistor S- Parameter equations
+Transistor Gain, using S- Parameter equation.

-Formulas .But even at low frequencies ,S-Parameter(Scattering Parameter) are very helpfull.
-For the case of matched input, the gain is: Transistor S-Values
+Transistor Amplifier design at higher frequencys, are best realized using the S parameter Formulas .But even at low frequencies ,S-Parameter(Scattering Parameter) are very helpfull.
+For the case of matched input of a transistor, the gain is: Transistor S-Values

 Phase and Runtime Distortion

-communication satellite networks .
-If the phase response of a signal path is not propotional to frequency response, phase and runtime distortions of the signal, will occur.
+Electronic signals which carry communication content, go through circuits, filters, long distance cables and communication satellite networks .
+If the phase response of a signal path is not proportional to frequency response, phase and runtime distortions of the signal, will occur.
 The consequence is that language twitters and images are blurred.

 The runtime of the phase is called tp.